 Applications have to be decided in line with government policy and the local authority’s development plan.
 The main government policy is the National Planning Policy Framework.
 Havant Borough Council’s policy is called the Local Plan.

 The easiest way to submit an application is online through:

-Site locations and block plans submitted with planning applications must be accurately drawn.
-If you are using Ordnance Survey data please ensure it has a valid license number.
+Site location and block plans submitted with planning applications must have a valid OS copyright licence number and meet our standard requirements.
+These must be accurately drawn.
+If you are using Ordnance Survey data, please ensure it has a valid license number.

 Receiving your application

 On receipt of a planning application, the local authority will check for: